ocramz/sparse-linear-algebra/README.md

 TravisCI : [![Build Status](https://travis-ci.org/ocramz/sparse-linear-algebra.png)](https://travis-ci.org/ocramz/sparse-linear-algebra)

-This library provides common linear algebra and numerical analysis functionality, and doesn't require any bindings to external libraries.
+This library provides common numerical analysis functionality, without requiring any external bindings.
 It is not optimized for performance (yet), but it serves as an experimental platform for scientific computation in a purely functional setting.

 Algorithms :